nicholaskajoh/alphacoder.xyz/content/musings/from-medium-to-ghost.md

 What should I be expecting from Alpha Coder?
 --------------------------------------------

 In 2019, I'm going to be writing more frequently and consistently.
 I hope to write an article bi-weekly.
 This might not be possible at the beginning of the year because of school work, but I'll try my best.
-I'll also double down on the quality of my articles, so expect high quality content.
+I'll also double down on the quality of my articles, so expect great content.
 Most of my posts will be brief how-to guides, but I'll also be doing long form posts.
-I'll be writing more non-technical stuff too—majorly about my life as a Software Engineer.
-Expect a little ranting too!
 If you want me to write about something, please let me know on Twitter [@nicholaskajoh](https://twitter.com/nicholaskajoh) (DMs are open).